Trump Mulls Squeezing Iran With Tougher Sanctions

 “We are still going off the work they did not execute,” the official said.

-And Treasury’s recent actions reflect a heightened focus by the administration on the Revolutionary Guards, which wields major military and financial clout in Iran and has interests in numerous Iranian companies.
-The Treasury actions coincide with a debate within the administration about whether to designate the entire IRGC organization as a terrorist organization.
+And Treasury’s recent actions reflect a heightened focus by the administration on the Revolutionary Guards, which wield major military and financial clout in Iran and have interests in numerous Iranian companies.
+The Treasury actions coincide with a debate within the administration about whether to designate the entire IRGC as a terrorist organization.
 At the moment, only the group’s special forces arm, the Quds Force, is blacklisted.

 Apart from designating the entire Revolutionary Guards as a terrorist organization, the administration is also looking at other options.
 At the moment, any entity that has a 50 percent ownership stake or more held by the IRGC is subject to sanctions, but the administration is mulling a change that would drop the threshold to a lower percentage.

 Such a move would break with long-standing policy at Treasury, which has traditionally defined ownership as above 50 percent for any category of sanctions.
 A lower threshold would mean blacklisting hundreds and possibly thousands of additional Iranian companies and organizations with links to the IRGC, experts said.
-That would almost certainly cause a political backlash in Iran, and chill any international interest in investing in Iran.
-And European officials – and former Obama administration officials — are worried that if the White House opts for a blanket blacklisting of the Revolutionary Guards, it could effectively kill the nuclear agreement or trigger retaliation against U.S.-led forces in Iraq.
+That would almost certainly cause a political backlash in Iran and chill any international interest in investing in Iran.
+European officials — and former Obama administration officials — are worried that if the White House opts for a blanket blacklisting of the Revolutionary Guards, it could effectively kill the nuclear agreement or trigger retaliation against U.S.-led forces in Iraq.

 Appetite for a tougher stance isn’t just found in the White House.
 In the Republican-controlled Congress, there is growing bipartisan support for pushing back against Iran through additional sanctions, though most Democrats want to steer clear of measures that would directly violate the nuclear deal.
 New bills in the House and Senate call for additional sanctions against Iran over its ballistic missile program and its human rights violations and support for terrorist groups.